 The Doctor of Music degree requires the first minor field to be selected from Music Education, Music History & Literature, or Music Theory.
-The second minor field may be a second formal minor, an individualized minor, or guided electives approved by the student's Advisory Committee Chairperson and the Director of Graduate Studies.
+The second minor field may be a second formal minor, an individualized minor, or guided electives approved by the student's advisory committee chairperson and the Director of Graduate Studies.

 Tool Subjects

-Bibliography M539 Introduction to Music Bibliogr 2 credits
+Bibliography 2 credits

-Languages
+M539 Introduction to Music Bibliography (2 cr)